 Can I get you anything?
 Cup of coffee?
 Doughnut?
 Toupee?

-There are many others including, mad, bad, and dangerous to know.
+You see it in memorable phrases like mad, bad, and dangerous to know.

-Wendy Liebman said; I got my first bikini.
+Wendy Liebman said, I got my first bikini.
 It’s a three-piece: It’s a top, a bottom, and a blindfold for you.

 Reader, suppose you were an idiot.
 And suppose you were a member of Congress.
 But I repeat myself. —Mark Twain